sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 # API Specification: MusicTagging Concept

-**Purpose:** Facilitate the organization and discovery of music resources by associating them with descriptive tags, including AI-driven tag suggestions.
+**Purpose:** Manage musical resources by associating them with descriptions and automatically suggested or manually added tags, enabling search and organization.

 ---